jaimetur/PhotoMigrator/README.md

 With this example, the script will rename all subfolders within ./My_Albums_Folder (only first subfolder level) according to the format described above.
 If the subfolder does not contains any file, the folder will not be renamed.

 ## <span style="color:green">Synology Photos Support</span>
 From version 2.0.0 onwards, the script can connect to your Synology NAS and login into Synology Photos App with your credentials.
-The credentials needs to be loaded from 'nas.config' file and will have this format:
+The credentials need to be loaded from 'Synology.config' file and will have this format:

-#### <span style="color:green">Example 'nas.config':</span>
+#### <span style="color:green">Example 'Synology.config':</span>

 ```
-# NAS.config for Synology NAS
+# Synology.config for Synology NAS

 NAS_IP              = 192.168.1.11                          # Change this IP by your Synology NAS IP
 USERNAME            = username                              # Your username for Synology Photos